microsoft/yardl/docs/reference/ndjson.md

 ```

 Each line is a JSON document.
 The first contains the encoding format version
-along with the [protocol schema](#protocol-schema-json-reference).
+along with the [protocol schema](protocol-schema).
 Each
 subsequent line is a JSON object with a single field.
 The name of the field is the
 protocol step name, and its value is payload value.
 Note that in the case of
 streams, there can be many contiguous lines with same protocol step name.

-Datatypes are serialized as follows:
+Data types are serialized as follows:

 - Booleans are serialized as JSON booleans.
 - Integers and floating-point numbers are serialized as JSON numbers.